ruiyan1995/Multi-Stream-CNNs-for-Video-Analysis/README.md

 ***

-Here are the steps to run the project on CCV dataset:
+Here are the steps to run the project on video dataset:

-1. Get the YouTube data, remove broken videos and negative instances and finally create a pickle file of the dataset by running scripts from the utility_scripts folder
+1. Get the Video data, remove broken videos and negative instances and finally create a pickle file of the dataset by running scripts from the utility_scripts folder

 2. Temporal Stream (in the temporal folder):